Security of device-independent quantum key distribution protocols: a review

-The simplest way to derive an upper bound for a specific protocol is to consider a particular attack (e.g.~specifying the state that Eve distributes and the measurements the devices perform) and compute the achievable key rate of that protocol under that attack using a tight formula, e.g.~the Devetak-Winter bound which is optimal in a particular context~\cite{devetak2005distillation}.
+We can then compute the achievable key rate of a given protocol under that attack using a tight formula, e.g.~the Devetak-Winter bound, which is optimal in a particular context~\cite{devetak2005distillation}.
 This approach is inherently protocol-dependent, i.e.~the resulting upper bound is only applicable to the specific protocol under consideration.
-For example, the key rate originally computed in~\cite{pironio2009device} for the standard DI-QKD protocol can be shown to be tight because the authors discovered an explicit attack that saturated their lower bound.
+For example, the key rate originally computed in~\cite{pironio2009device} for the standard DI-QKD protocol is also an upper bound, because the authors discovered an explicit attack on the protocol that saturated their lower bound.

 One way to come up with explicit attacks is to use a heuristic numerical optimisation after assuming certain Hilbert space dimensions for the quantum systems.